sheerenbiol/sheerenbiol.github.io/README.md

 <a href="mailto:senne.heeren@kuleuven.be">email-KUL</a> <br />

 ## Short Summary
-A young researcher with a keen interest in population and landscape genomics of all sorts of organisms (protozoa, viruses, fish,...).
-Currently affiliated with the Molecular Parasitology unit at ITM in Antwerp and the laboratory of Evolutionary and Computational Virology at the Rega institute for medical research (KU Leuven). <br />
+A young researcher with a keen interest in population and landscape genomics of all sorts of organisms (protozoa, viruses, fish,...).  <br />
-I have well established skills in **bio-informatic analyses** (e.g., genome mapping, de novo assembly, variant calling, somy estimation) as well as **statistical data analyses** for population/ landscape genomic, phylogenomic and -geographic analyses (e.g., SNP-based inference of genomic diversity and population structure, genome-environment association, ecological niche modelling), and I do not mind making my hands dirty during field work.
+I have well established skills in **bio-informatic analyses** as well as **statistical data analyses** for population/landscape genomic, phylogenomic and -geographic analyses, and I do not mind making my hands dirty during field work.
 <br />
 ## Research interests
 Population & landscape genomics | Molecular evolution <br />